 Lo que resaltaría del hotel es su excelente ubicación, cerca del Gran Canal (atravesando por el campo S. Stefano) y de la Piazza S. Marco.
 Ya no recuerdo los precios, pero no eran exagerados tratándose de Venezia.
 El hotel llegó a tener 4 estrellas, pero luego fue recalificado a tres.

 This review is the subjective opinion of a TravelPod member and not of TravelPod.com.

-Historical Traveler Reviews Hotel La Fenice et des Artistes Venice
+TripAdvisor Reviews Hotel La Fenice Et Des Artistes Venice

 Travel Blogs from Venice

 This morning almost the entire center of St. Mark's square was flooded, which made it feel a bit more packed (plus it was Saturday).
 It just seeps up from the drains.
 Despite that, a classical band was playing - which in hindsight, kinda reminds me of the band playing up to the last minute on the sinking Titanic.
 I took us on a Rick Steves' self-guided walking tour around Venice so we could learn more about this fascinating ...